trupti-veer/ai-project-manager/README.md

-Created an multi agent AI project report generator using crewAI.
+Created an multi agent AI project report generator using crewAI and external tool integration (Trello board).

 Tech Stack used:
 1. CrewAI